zrodis/chera-gatsby-netlify-cms/src/pages/health.md

 -   Provided HIV counseling and testing to over 1,000 members of the community
 -   Treated patients with various diagnoses, including typhoid fever, AIDS, hypertension in pregnancy, depression and anxiety, hepatitis B, alcohol and drug abuse, cardiac disease, rabies, epilepsy, and snakebites
 -   Hosts at least one visiting specialist in diverse conditions in an annual health camp

+# chera

+# expandable PDF goes here

+# link to all the other PDFs

+Reduces unnecessary loss of life

+Protects the health of infants and childrena

+Increases the likelihood that children will complete their education

+Reduces the numbers of orphans, and attendant risks, including early pregnancy and HIV infection

+Strengthens the economy of the community

+Treated patients with various diagnoses, including typhoid fever, AIDS, hypertension in pregnancy, depression and anxiety, hepatitis B, alcohol and drug abuse, cardiac disease, rabies, epilepsy, and snakebites

+Initiated The Safe Motherhood Busongora (SMB) Free Clinics which provide prenatal services to pregnant women living in the hills above Kasese.
+These women would not have access to these medical services without the program.

+KCHEF began a collaboration between The Alumni-Guardian Maize Mill and The Maize Mill, an economic partnership among the Alumni-Guardian Association which seeks to use its profits to cover its entire education costs of primary-age orphans in the community.